LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 ### Section 2.1: Visualize genomic copy number differences

-In this section, users can analyze genomic copy number differences between cancer and healthy samples using the CNA feature in `/ouput_directory/Features/CNA.csv`.
+In this section, users can visualize genomic copy number differences between cancer and healthy samples using the CNA feature in `/ouput_directory/Features/CNA.csv`.

 To begin, load the data from output directory and transform it.
 ```R